netherfoam/ark-sa/README.md

 # Create the game directory to mount, if it doesn't exist
 mkdir -p ./game

+# Set owner of the directory to steam
+sudo chown 1000:1000 ./game

 docker run --mount type=bind,source=./game,target=/game ark-sa
 ```